 Philodendron Birkin Toxicity

-Like other Philodendrons, the Philodendron Birkin contains high amounts of calcium oxalate crystals.
-This is considered toxic to cats, dogs, and even humans.
-In most cases, though, small amounts ingested generally result in mild symptoms.
-There are some reports of dogs and cats having extreme symptoms, though, such as severe ocular pain, conjunctival swelling, and severe inflammation.
-These symptoms are rare.
+Like other Philodendrons, the Philodendron Birkin contains many calcium oxalate crystals.
+This is considered toxic to cats, dogs, and even small children.
+Though small amounts ingested generally result in only mild symptoms in most cases.
+There are some reports of dogs and cats having extreme symptoms, such as severe ocular pain, conjunctival swelling, and severe inflammation, and these symptoms are rare.
 If your pet has ingested a leaf or stem of the Philodendron Birkin, start by rinsing out the mouth and then calling your veterinarian.

 Other Philodendron’s in the Araceae Family

-There are hundreds of Philodendron currently classified, and they’re known for their characteristically large leaves and aerial roots.
+There are hundreds of Philodendrons currently classified, and they’re known for their typical large leaves and aerial roots.
 Beyond Philodendron Birkin, here’s the top list of Philodendrons to grow as houseplants: